Duties

 Essential Job Functions:

-- Collaborate with school staff to improve academic and behavioral outcomes for all students.
+- Collaborate with school staff to improve academic and behavioral outcomes for all students

-- Facilitate educational team meetings.
+- Facilitate educational team meetings, including domain and reevaluation meetings

-- Locate and link resources based on student needs.
+- Locate and link resources based on student needs

 Qualifications